Munzy/SoftEther-Installer/README.md

 ## Get Your Own VM!
   Vultr!
 You can get a vm for as low as $2.50/month server.
 It includes 500GB/month of bandwidth!

-  They have locations in: Miami, Atlanta, Chicago, Silican Valley, Dallas, Los Angeles, New York, Seattle, London, Frankfurt, Paris, Amsterdam, Tokyo, Singapore, and Sydney.
+  They have locations in: Miami, Atlanta, Chicago, Silicon Valley, Dallas, Los Angeles, New York, Seattle, London, Frankfurt, Paris, Amsterdam, Tokyo, Singapore, and Sydney.

   [Get your Vultr VM now!](https://www.vultr.com/?ref=6802596)